the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 ## Plugin concept

-[Plugins](https://github.com/unifiedjs/unified#plugin) configure the processors they are applied on in the following ways:
+[Plugins](https://github.com/unifiedjs/unified#plugin) configure the processors they are applied in the following ways:

 - they change the processor, such as the [parser](https://github.com/unifiedjs/unified#processorparser), the